akamai/cli-cloudlets/README.md

 Here is a summary of the current functionality:

-- List available cloudlet types based on account
+- Display available cloudlet types based on account
 - List all cloudlet policies (search by name and/or cloudlet-type)
 - Retrieve cloudlet policy version rules
 - Update policy version rules